tooles01/OlfaControl_GUI/README.md

 </p>

 - Load olfa config (*.json) file.
-    - This file contains the names of the calibration tables and maximum capacity for each flow sensor.
+    - This file is specific to your olfactometer, and contains the names of the calibration tables and maximum capacity for each flow sensor.
     - This step is optional, but allows for quickly loading that information into the GUI all at once, instead of manually entering it for each of the 8 vial lines.

 <p align="center">
     <img src="images/setup_GUI_02.png" width="70%">
 </p>